The Trouble with "One Size Fits All"

 In contrast, Personalized Cytometric Cancer Profiling examines the widest possible range of biological factors as they occur in real-time within and among the actual cancer cells of each cancer patient, as an individual.
 A cancer patient may then receive a chemotherapy treatment that is personalized specifically for him or her, based upon proven evidence that the drugs he or she receives are effective at killing his or her cancer cells.

 Cancer patients are not statistics and they are not “average.”
 Each patient is a person with a unique identity and a unique cancer cell biology.
-Nobody should receive a cancer treatment on the uncertain premise that it worked for some but not all patients who received it previously.
+Nobody should receive a cancer treatment on the uncertain premise that it worked for some of the patients who received it previously.

 CANCER CLINICAL TRIALS